 25 + (x + 3)3/2z − [5 + z(x+ 1) − 7]

-Operator alone is not an expression
+An operator alone is not an expression

-Although an individual number, variable or constant can be an expression, an operator by itself is not an expression.
+Although an individual number, variable, or constant can be an expression, an operator by itself is not an expression.
 In other words, 3, x and c can be expressions, but + and ÷ are not expressions.

-Expressions used in equations
+Expressions are used in equations

 An equation consists of an expression on each side of the equals sign.